Hina-Ahmad864/pandas_pycityschool/README.md

   Schools are sotred by the (by % Overall Passing) in ascending order and display only the top 5 Results of the sort are placed in a DataGrame called "bottom_schools"

+Math Scores by Grade
+   DataFrame that lists the average math score for students of eachgrade level (9th, 10th, 11th, 12th) at each school.

+Reading Scores by Grade
+    DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

+Scores by School Spending
+    Breaks down school performance based on average spending ranges (per student).